 Your brand can be the difference between success and failure.
 It’ll be how your customers seek you out, remember you, and talk about you.

 A common misconception is that a trade mark is the same thing as a business name, company name or domain name.
 It’s not.

 So as you start to work on your initial ideas, you should think about developing and secure all these aspects of your brand.

-Your first step in establishing an online presence will probably be registering your domain name.
-Naturally you’ll want to see if the domain name is available, but a trade marks and business names should weigh on decision.
+Your first step in establishing an online presence will probably be licensing your domain name.
+Naturally you’ll want to see if the domain name is available, but trade marks and business names should weigh on your decision.
 Here’s why.

-If you use a registered trade mark for your brand, you may be open to legal action from the trade mark owner.
-This can occur for names which are the same and similar to the registered trade mark.
+If you use someone else’s trade mark for your brand, you may be open to legal action from the trade mark owner.
+This can occur for names which are the same as, or similar to, their trade mark.

 You can check the availability of your preferred business name and domain name using the Business.gov.au name check tool.

-To check is there is are conflicting trade marks try our Trade Mark Assist tool or for a small fee, you can use our TM Headstart service to get one of trade mark examination team to do a qualified search and provide you with a report to help you decide.
-If the search is clear ( ie no other trade marks prevent you from registerting your trade mark) you can continue with the application and get your trade mark protection locked away.
+Alternatively, for a small fee, you can use our TM Headstart service which will provide a more comprehensive assessment of the registrability of your trade mark.
+One of our trade mark examination team will do a qualified search and provide you with a report to help you decide.
+If the search is clear (ie there are no issues that would prevent you from registering your trade mark) you can continue with the application and get your trade mark protection locked away.